ltelab/disdrodb/docs/source/contribute_data.rst

         parallel=True,
     )

-When the script finish, check that the content in the ``test_base_dir`` directory is what you expected to be.
+When the script finishes, check that the content in the ``test_base_dir`` directory is what you expected to be.

 If everything looks as expected ... congratulations, you made it !!!